-The exact causes of the acquired genetic mutation in polycythemia vera are not yet known.
+The exact causes of the acquired genetic mutation in Polycythemia Vera are not yet known.
 A family history of PV is rarely present; however, sometimes multiple family members will have the disease.
 Risk factors may include the following:

 - Mutations: Almost all people with PV have a JAK2 gene mutation (Janus kinase).
-Of these, 95 percent have a mutation of JAK-2-V617F (Exon 14) with most of the remainder having mutations in Exon 12. - Gender: Men have a slightly higher risk than women to develop polycythemia vera. - Age: People over age 60 are more at risk. - Environment: Exposure to radiation may increase risk. - High white blood count increases the risk of blood clotting.
+Of these, 95% have a mutation of JAK-2-V617F (Exon 14) with most of the remainder having mutations in Exon 12. - Gender: Men have a slightly higher risk than women of developing polycythemia vera. - Age: People over the age 60 are more at risk. - Environment: Exposure to radiation may increase risk.